ci-wdi-900/for-of-4-lyfe-solution/README.md

 * `cubeAll` - given an array of numbers, returns an array where each number has been cubed (a.k.a. raised to the third power).
 * `addNoises` - given an array of strings, returns an array where each string has appended to it that animal's noise.
 See tests for examples!

-##### Filters

-* `removeTrolls` - given an array of strings, returns an array where any string in the original that was exclusively in upper case has been removed.
-* `onlyDoggos` - given an array of strings, returns an array where any string in the original that didn't represent a dog's name has been removed (same rules as `addNoises`, see examples from either).